apache/spark/docs/ml-features.md

 meatadata.

-`VectorSizeHint` can also take an optional `handleInvalid` parameter which controls its behaviour when the vector column contains nulls for vectors of the wrong size.
+`VectorSizeHint` can also take an optional `handleInvalid` parameter which controls its behaviour when the vector column contains nulls or vectors of the wrong size.
 By default `handleInvalid` is set to "error", indicating an exception should be thrown.
 This parameter can also be set to "skip", indicating that rows containing invalid values should be filtered out from the resulting dataframe, or `optimistic` indicating that all rows should be kept.
 When